 As I sit here on my last day in Thailand staring at my packed bags I cannot help but let the memories of the past two years creep into my thoughts.
-This adventure has reached its culmination but it has imbued a long lasting effect on my life.
-Between the people I have met, the crystal blue waters that I have swam in, and the children that I have had the pleasure of teaching, my time in Thailand has been nothing but extraordinary.
+This adventure has reached its culmination but it has imbued a long-lasting effect on my life.
+Between the people I have met, the crystal blue waters that I have swum in, and the children that I have had the pleasure of teaching, my time in Thailand has been nothing but extraordinary.

 From there it was up to Sukhothai for my first taste of teaching and living in Thailand.
 None of my classrooms had air conditioning so this was a test of hydration as well.
 Every Wednesday I would walk 40 minutes to go and play football (soccer).
 Temple lady made the best penang curry chicken I have had anywhere.
 Ramkhamhaeng National Park provided one of the toughest physical challenges I had ever accomplished.